openid/connect/openid-4-vc-security-and-trust-1_0.md

 Holder Binding:
 : Ability of the Holder to prove legitimate possession of a Verifiable Credential.

-Cryptographic Holder Binding:
-:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proving control over the same private key during the issuance and presentation.
-Mechanism might depend on the Credential Format.
-For example, in `jwt_vc_json` Credential Format, a VC with Cryptographic Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

-Claim-based Holder Binding:
-:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by proofing certain claims, e.g. name and date of birth, for example by presenting another Verifiable Credential.
-Claim-based Holder Binding allows long term, cross device use of a Credential as it does not depend on cryptographic key material stored on a certain device.
-One example of such a Verifiable Credential could be a Diploma.

-Biometrics-based holder Binding:
-:  Ability of the Holder to prove legitimate possession of a Verifiable Credential by demonstrating a certain biometric trait, such as finger print or face.
-One example of a Verifiable Credential with biometric holder binding is a mobile drivers license [@ISO.18013-5], which contains a portrait of the holder.

-VP Token:
-: An artifact defined in this specification that contains a single Verifiable Presentation or an array of Verifiable Presentations as defined in (#response-parameters).

 Wallet:
 :  An entity used by the Holder to receive, store, present, and manage Verifiable Credentials and key material.
 There is no single deployment model of a Wallet: Verifiable Credentials and keys can both be stored/managed locally, or by using a remote self-hosted service, or a remote third-party service.
 In the context of this specification, the Wallet acts as an OAuth 2.0 Authorization Server (see [@!RFC6749]) towards the Credential Verifier which acts as the OAuth 2.0 Client.